 Ancient carving on a Han dynasty watch tower

-Han China had extensive contact with neighboring countries.
-The power of the eunuch officials at the Imperial court grew, and the emperor at times became subject to them.
+Han China was not insular, it maintained extensive contacts with neighboring peoples.
+The power of the eunuch officials at the Imperial court grew, and the emperor at times became subject to their will.
 Tax revenues declined due to increased wealth and power of local land owners.
 The Yellow Turban rebellion of 184 marked another period of revolt and instability.
-Local armies were created to combat them, but then Civil War broke out amongst the warring factions.
+Local armies were created to combat them, but then Civil War broke out amongst the warring factions at court.
 Eventually the mighty Han empire broke up into Three Kingdoms (Wei; Shu Han and Wu) heralding a long period of disunity.

 Sima Qian [135 BCE - 86 BCE] or Szu-ma Ch'ien WG